Murder of Pamela Walton

-Pamela Leigh Walton (May 13, 1963 – c.
+Pamela Leigh Walton (died c.
 July–September 1988) was a transgender woman believed to have been murdered in Clermont, Florida, in 1988.
 Her remains remained unidentified for nearly 37 years until March 2025.
 She was thought to be a cisgender woman until DNA testing in 2015.
 Prior to her identification, she was known as "Julie Doe".

 Discovery

 Walton's mummified remains were located at a roadside in the "Green Swamp" area of Clermont, Lake County, Florida, on September 25, 1988.
 A man looking for lumber made the initial discovery.
 The body was dragged to a concealed area, off the roadway of County Road 474, not far from the border between Lake and Polk Counties.

 Walton wore a bluish-green tank top and an acid-washed denim skirt.
 The pantyhose she wore had been partially removed, suggesting that sexual assault may have taken place.
 No shoes, jewelry, or other personal items were found at the scene, including forms of identification.
 Investigators suspect murder because of the suspicious circumstances surrounding the placement of her body.

 Based on the condition of the body, it was estimated that she had died about two to four weeks before the discovery.
 The remains were not in recognizable condition.